• Careers Home

 Summary:

-This role may cover general medical/surgical (floor) therapy, adult critical care, or emergency department care.
-The therapist may provide simple, intermediate, or complex therapeutic and diagnostic procedures on the general care floors and special care units.
+Provides simple, intermediate, and complex therapeutic and diagnostic procedures on the general care floors and special care units.
 Improves and maintains patient cardiopulmonary status through the application and administration of various medications, gases, devices, and procedures.
-Functions independently in the specialty units.
+They function independently in assigned areas.
 Exemplifies the Rush mission, vision and values and acts in accordance with Rush Oak Park Hospital policies and procedures.

 Other information: